Iran indicts 1,000 over unrest, plans public trials -report | Law-Order

 Saeid Golkar of the University of Tennessee at Chattanooga said the warning was a clear message the Islamic Republic saw the protests "as a very regime-threatening event".
 Continued protests are a "sign that people are more determined to challenge the regime compared to the past", he said.
 "Unfortunately..., history has shown us they are willing to use any level of violence to stay in power."

+Meir Javedanfar, Iran Lecturer at Reichman University in Israel, said the official warnings pointed to growing state concern about the resilience of the unrest, "the fact that despite early predictions by some regime officials, these protests are not dying down".
+MORE PROTESTS

-MORE PROTESTS The Revolutionary Guards, which report directly to Supreme Leader Ayatollah Ali Khamenei, have yet to be used to quell the unrest.
-So far, the authorities have mostly drawn on security forces including the volunteer Basij militia.
+The Revolutionary Guards, Iran's elite military and security force, have yet to be used to quell the unrest.
+So far, the authorities have mostly drawn on riot police and volunteer Basij militia to crush the protests.
 The activist HRANA news agency said on Saturday 283 protesters had been killed in the unrest, including 44 minors.
 Some 34 members of the security forces were also killed.

-Protests began to gather again on Monday at universities in Tehran, according to the Tasvir1500 Twitter account.
+Footage shared by 1500tasvir showed people running away from a commemoration in the city of Shahriar near Tehran for a man killed in protests 40 days ago, with a voice saying they were fleeing an attack by security forces.
+Earlier videos showed dozens of mourners at the gathering, shouting slogans calling for the death of Supreme Leader Ayatollah Ali Khamenei.
+Reuters could not verify the footage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)